LevSky22/SmartSearch/README.md

 ## Usage

+1. Click the extension icon to configure your preferred search engines
-1. Type `x` in Chrome's address bar followed by a space
+2. Type `x` in Chrome's address bar followed by a space
-2. Enter your search query:
+3. Enter your search query:
    - For questions: `x what is the capital of France?`
    - For keywords: `x best restaurants nyc`
-3. Press Enter to be redirected to the appropriate search engine
+4. Press Enter to be redirected to your chosen search engine

+## Configuration

+1. Click the extension icon in your browser toolbar
+2. You'll see two dropdown menus:
+   - "Search Engine for Keywords": Select your preferred engine for regular searches
+   - "Search Engine for Questions": Select your preferred engine for questions
+3. Changes are saved automatically and sync across your devices
+4. Default settings:
+   - Keywords: Google (with locale-specific domains)
+   - Questions: Perplexity

 ## Privacy

 - No search queries are collected or stored by this extension
 - The only external service used is ipapi.co, which helps determine the appropriate Google domain for your region
 - ipapi.co is GDPR compliant, adhering to Europe's stringent privacy laws
-- For search results, standard Google and Perplexity Privacy Policies apply
+- For search results, standard search engine Privacy Policies apply
 - The extension requires minimal permissions:
   - `tabs`: To open search results in new tabs
+  - `storage`: To save your search engine preferences
   - Access to ipapi.co for location-based features

 ## Contributing